mhaugrud/msumcspy/_sources/Dictionaries/CountingLetters.rst

 Here is a start to the development of the function.

 #.
-Define the function to require one parameter, the string.

-#.
 Create an empty dictionary of counts.

 #.
-Iterate through the characters of the string, one character at a time.
+Iterate through the characters of the string, either creating a new key-value pair or modifying
+   an existing value.

 .. activecode:: tds

+   def countAll(astring):